Sabbir45ali/Distance_measurement/README.md

 # Arduino Distance Measurement System

-This project uses an Arduino Uno, an HC-SR04 ultrasonic sensor, and a 16x2 LCD display to measure distances and display the results.
+This project uses an Arduino Uno,NodeMCU ESP8266 an HC-SR04 ultrasonic sensor, and a 16x2 LCD display to measure distances and display the results.

 ## Components Needed